loagit/Quill-Examples-and-FAQ/README.md

 For the implementation of the carousel of images, the [Slick JS](https://kenwheeler.github.io/slick/) library was used.
 For this reason, it is also possible to discover how to incorporate existing libraries/resources as new features to the editor.

+This project was deeply inspired by [quill-emoji](https://github.com/contentco/quill-emoji), which I am truly grateful for.

 **Instructions:**

 1. A new button is present on Quill toolbar.
 Click on it and a small tooltip window will appear.
 This window is divided into a header, and two tabs with their contents.